-The ERMI kit offered by Mycometrics is available through the momsAWARE.
-Cost is $290 plus return shipping.
-Mycometrics also offers a the HERTSMI-2 test, which tests for 5 species of mold for $155 plus return shipping.
+The ERMI analysis offered by Mycometrics is available for $290 plus return shipping.
+Mycometrics also offers the HERTSMI test, which tests for 5 species of mold for $155 plus return shipping.
 Both tests use a Swiffer-type cloth to obtain the dust.
-You may order either test through the momsAWARE online store.
+You may order either test through the momsAWARE Online Store.

 Another option is an air test, which is less optimal than a dust or tape sample.
 However, when taken in conjunction with dust samples, it can be a valuable tool.

 A third option is a tape sample.
 This can be used if the mold is visible.
 EMLab P&K charges $30 per sample, with a $50 minimum.
 (Prices subject to change.)